MaybeCarter/plex-wiki/README.md

     > I love Star Wars, and I love a naming convention.
 All of my Apple products are named after people, places, and things from the Star Wars universe.
 Hyperdrive is the name of the server that Plex is running on, so you might see that name from time to time.
 - Thanks for letting me access your Plex server!
 Can I pay you for your generosity?
     > **No.** Please don't.
 Selling access to a Plex server is strictly against Plex's terms of service and could get my whole server shut down.
 Don't be the person to ruin it for everyone.
+- Why are there more than 250 movies in the IMDb Top 250 Collection?
+    > I have multiple versions of the Star Wars Original Trilogy, and they're all added to the collection when it's updated.